couchbaselabs/sirius/task-config.generated.md

 Description : Upsert task mutates documents in bulk into a bucket.
 The task will update the fields in a documents ranging from [start,end] inclusive.
-We need to share the fields we want to update in a json document using SQL++ sytax.
+We need to share the fields we want to update in a json document using SQL++ syntax.

 | Name | Type | JSON Tag |
 | ---- | ---- | -------- |